 2. Turn your window into wall art with artisan fabric

 It's tricky to find space to hang artworks in a bathroom, so why not opt for a gorgeous statement print at the window instead?
-Pictured is the By the Sea fabric in Saffron/Charcoal from Vanessa Arbuthnott's Artists' collection which has been made into a roller blind.
+Pictured is the Simple Ticking Detail in Dormouse Fabric (opens in new tab) from Vanessa Arbuthnott's collection which has been made into a roller blind.

 4. Opt for flexibility with a Venetian blind

 For an easy way to control light levels in a room Venetian blinds are the perfect option.
 More affordable than sought after shutters, they have sleek fuss free design and are available in a range of finishes to match your decor.
 Often period homes have irregular sized windows, so in this case, opting for bespoke blinds from Hillary's (opens in new tab) is a great option.
 Alternatively Ikea (opens in new tab) has plenty of standard off the shelf designs.

 5. Add privacy with a patterned frosted window

 Working with a front facing living room?
 Intricate frosted window film will obscure the view into your room but still allow light to flow through.
 If a frosted film alone feels a bit bare, team it with curtains for a more opulent window treatment.
 Letting the curtain fabric pool on the floor, as here, will make the look more luxurious.